michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 ## 2. Summary

 The dataset [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/bank+marketing) is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe to a term deposit.
-The dataset has 21 features (numerical and categorical), it has 32950 examples, and the classes are high imbalanced (~89% not subcribed clients vs ~11% subscribed clients).
+The dataset has 21 features (numerical and categorical), it has 32950 examples, and the classes are highly imbalanced (~89% not subcribed clients vs ~11% subscribed clients).
 For more information, check the link to the UCI repository.

 In this project, no exploratory analyses are done, as the focus is on the utilization of the azure ml studio tools and modules.
 Moreover, no class balancing techniques are explored.